smartcontractkit/documentation/docs/vrf/v2/subscription/examples/programmatic-subscription.md

 ## Funding and requesting simultaneously

 You can fund a subscription and request randomness in a single transaction.
-This is similar to how VRF v1 functions, but you must estimate how much the transaction might cost and determine the amount of funding to send to the subscription yourself.
-See the [Subscription Billing](/docs/vrf/v2/introduction/#subscription-billing) section to learn how to estimate costs for requests.
+You must estimate how much the transaction might cost and determine the amount of funding to send to the subscription yourself.
+See the [Subscription billing](/docs/vrf/v2/subscription/#subscriptions) page to learn how to estimate request costs.

 ```solidity
 {% include 'snippets/VRF/VRFv2FundAndRequestFunction.sol' %}